NMC-CRS/simulated-training-data-for-archaeological-site-detection/README.md

 After separating and cleaning datasets, the script defines the data formatting and data loading workflow, which uses functions found in the `maskrcnn_dset_rgb.py` and `maskrcnn_transformations_rgb.py` scripts.

-The script then imports the the ResNet50 pre-trained backbone by calling the script in the **mask_rcnn_backbones** folder (this is currently the only backbone available in our implementation) and then calls the `set_lr_parameters.py` script to set the learning rate of the model parameters that will learn to a starting rate of 0.001 and set learning rate of the frozen parameters to 0.
+The script then imports the ResNet50 pre-trained backbone by calling the script in the **mask_rcnn_backbones** folder (this is currently the only backbone available in our implementation) and then calls the `set_lr_parameters.py` script to set the learning rate of the model parameters that will learn to a starting rate of 0.001 and set learning rate of the frozen parameters to 0.

 When all of these pre-processing steps are done, the script creates a ***filename*** variable and prints it to the Console.
 This variable holds the name that will be used to save weights if necessary, as well as to create prediction maps in the 3rd step of the workflow.
 This name holds a lot of information in a specific order, which can be automatically parsed: